EL MAMBI EN LA MANIGUA

 Mambises were characteristically clad in white and wore straw hats, often with a Cuban flag, pinned in the middle of the front flap.
 Some wore red bandanas tied around their necks.
 The Mambises, were mostly very poor men, their uniforms, sometimes tattered.

 In my painting, I made my grandfather’s clothes torn, revealing a cut on his flesh.
 I did this to symbolize the very dangerous element of my grandfather’s work, as a war correspondent.
+He is said to have been injured on the battlefield.
 I also did this as a remembrance of the blood which was shed in the war.
-I am certain that our ancestors who were oppressed for hundreds of years under Spain’s rule rejoice in the efforts and accomplishments of my Abuelo and his fellow Mambises.
+I believe that my ancestors who were oppressed for hundreds of years under Spain’s rule rejoice in the efforts and accomplishments of my Abuelo and his fellow Mambises.

 My grandfather continued to proudly don a Mambi-style hat throughout his life.
 To the right is a picture of my Abuelo at the age of 72 in the year 1940, wearing a classic Mambi-style straw hat.
 My Abuelo’s role, as a war correspondent, in Cuba’s war of Independence from Spain was a very important one.
 With his pencil, for a sword, my Abuelo, in the midst of battle, with bullets whizzing by him, contributed to the recorded history of Cuba’s liberation from Spain.
 My Abuelo’s books and articles are housed in Cuba’s national libraries.

 Though I never met my grandfather (he died before I was born), I feel as though I’ve know him.
 In many ways, I am what I am because of him.
-My grandfather’s strong will and character gloriously molded the character of his only son (my father), as did my father’s strong will and character gloriously mold me.
+My grandfather’s strong will and character contributed to the molding of the personality of his only son (my father), as did my father’s strong will and character influence my personality.
 From my multi-talented Abuelo, I inherited gifts of painting, writing and speaking in many languages.
 Most importantly, I inherited from my Abuelo a love of Christ and a passion for telling the history of my ancestors, whom I eulogize in my paintings.

 I understand the pride which my Abuelo felt as he wore his veteran’s medal, even after the war, on occasion.
 I am proud myself, that my own grandfather played a role in my birth country’s liberation from centuries of cruel dominion.
 I realize that I am the hope and dream come true of my grandfather and of all my ancestors.
 It is therefore that I pay homage to them in my art.
 Below right, is a picture of my Abuelo José in 1943 at the age of 75, arm in arm with his wife (my Abuela Harriet who was from Jamaica) and his five children.
 That’s my father, their only son, on the far left.
 On his lapel, my Abuelo is wearing the veteran’s medal which he was awarded for his service in Cuba’s War of Independence from Spain.